psenger/nodejs-events-and-cluster-example/README.md

 # Example of NodesJS Cluster

+> Two examples of NodeJS Clustering.
+First, sending messages and the second is about respawning.

 ## Example 1: messages to cluster of children

 1. Event Emitter is created in `Master` Process